aramisgithub/questpresentation/script/document.md

 ## Mulan

-- Instead, the Emperor hands Mulan a sword and a necklace

-- Mulan returns home with the captain in tow to the delight of her family

-- Mulan's family is also impressed with the gifts Mulan received
+Because Mulan didn't accept the Emperor's gift of a seat on the council, the Emperor hands her a sword and a necklace instead.
+Mulan's family had always longed for her to get into a relationship, so they are delighted when Mulan returns home with the captain in tow.
+Obviously, Mulan's family is also extremely impressed with the gifts she received (who wouldn't be?!).

 ## Odyssey

-- Odysseus, still dressed as a beggar, completes the task and is restored to his original state

-- He and his son expel the suitors from their home by force
+Odysseus, still dressed as a beggar, completes the task and is restored to his original state.
+He and his son expel the suitors from their home by force.

-- Penelope, seeing how Odysseus has changed, tests him to make sure it is actually him

-- She tells him she moved their bed

-- He replies, correctly, that this would have been impossible, and all is returned to normal
+Penelope, seeing how Odysseus has changed, tests him to make sure it is actually him.
+She tells him she moved their bed, to which he replies correctly that this would have been impossible, and all is returned to normal.

 ## Comparison

-- Both noble and dramatic

-- Odyssey slightly more dramatic IMHO

-- Mulan scenario very unrealistic

-- Assuming all mystical creatures are real, Odyssey scenario quite realistic
+Both scenarios are noble and dramatic, but it could be argued that the Odyssey is slightly more dramatic.
+Mulan's scenario is very unrealistic, while, assuming all mystical creatures are real, the Odyssey scenario is quite realistic after all.

 # Archetypes